brennanbrown/WatermelonClub/_education/media-literacy.md

 ### 2. "Conflict" Framing

 **Biased:** "Israeli-Palestinian conflict"
-**More Accurate:** "Israeli military occupation" or "Israel's system of apartheid"
+**More Accurate:** "Israeli military occupation" or "Israel's system of apartheid" or "Genocide"

 **Why it matters:** "Conflict" implies two equal sides fighting, obscuring the massive **power imbalance** and the reality of military occupation.